invictus-integration/docs-ifa/support/v6-migration.md

 }
 ```

 In this example we are using a user assigned managed identity (of which we have specified the application id in the `customApplicationIds` in the Invictus for Azure pipelines) and using the application id from the [newly created App Registration](#Create-an-Application-Registration-in-Entra-ID) as the audience.

+💡 It is also possible to use the auto created Invictus for Azure user assigned managed identity, but keep in mind that Logic Apps only supports a single user assigned managed identity so if you already have one in your environment make sure to keep using that one.

 ### Deprecated Components